urth-inc/metatell_plugin_template/CustomProfileModal/README.md

 }
 ```

+- `isOpen`: a boolean representing whether the CustomProfileModal is open or not.
-- `onClose`: a function to close the profile panel.
+- `onClose`: a function to close the CustomProfileModal.
 - `displayName`: a string representing the user's display name.
+- `bio`: a string representing the user's biography.
 - `avatarId`: a string representing the ID of the user's current avatar.
 - `avatarThumbnailUrl`: a string representing the URL of the user's current avatar thumbnail image.
 - `selectedAvatarId`: a string representing the ID of the avatar newly selected by the user.
 If no avatar is selected, it will be undefined.